EqualAI Algorithmic Impact Assessment (AIA)

 Classification

 Section 2.1.
-Learning Task
+Learning task

 AI actors should define the technical learning or decision-making task that an AI system is designed to accomplish.

-2.2.
-Operational Context
+Section 2.2.
+Operational context

 Once deployed and in use, there are times when AI systems can perform poorly, manifest unanticipated negative impacts, or violate legal or ethical norms.
 Human oversight and stakeholder engagement can provide important contextual awareness.

-2.3.
-Data Collection and Selection
+Section 2.3.
+Data collection and selection

 Many AI system risks and vulnerabilities can be traced to insufficient testing and evaluation processes as well as oversight in data collection and curation.